GMLC-TDC/HELICS/docs/user-guide/advanced_topics/orchestration.md

 # Orchestration for HPC systems

-The goal of this guide is to show and guide you how to handle co-simulation orchestration on high performance computers.
+The goal of this guide is to show and guide you how to handle co-simulation orchestration on high-performance computing systems.
 We will walk through using a specific tool ([Merlin](https://github.com/LLNL/merlin)) that has been tested with HELICS co-simulations.
 This is not the only tool that exists that has this capability and is not a requirement for